itoritsu/FedSSG/README.md

 ### Citation

-If you find this implementation useful, please cite the MAGIA paper:
+If you find this implementation useful, please cite the FedSSG paper:

 ```
 FEDSSG: EXPECTATION-GATED AND HISTORY-AWARE DRIFT ALIGNMENT FOR FEDERATED LEARNING